The Latest: Trump visits the UK for a state visit

 WINDSOR, England (AP) — U.S. President Donald Trump is in the United Kingdom for a two-day state visit that aims to show the trans-Atlantic bond remains strong, despite differences over Ukraine, the Middle East and the future of the Western alliance.

-King Charles III is hosting Trump at Windsor Castle where the president will be treated to the best of royal pageantry Wednesday: horse-drawn carriage rides, honor guards, a lavish white-tie banquet and more.
+King Charles III is hosting Trump at Windsor Castle, where the president was treated to the best of royal pageantry Wednesday.
+He rode with Charles in a gilded horse-drawn carriage through the vast Windsor estate, and inspected honor guards in traditional bearskin hats.
+Trump will be guest of honor at a lavish white-tie banquet at the castle later Wednesday.

 Trump is the first U.S. president and world leader to get invited to a second state visit to the U.K. After his royal welcome, he will hold talks with Prime Minister Keir Starmer on Thursday at Chequers, the British leader’s rural retreat.